core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 If steps 4 (EDHOC processing) and 7 (OSCORE processing) are both successfully completed, the Server MUST reply with an OSCORE protected response, in order for the Client to achieve key confirmation (see Section 5.4.2 of {{I-D.ietf-lake-edhoc}}).
 The usage of EDHOC message_4 as defined in Section 7.1 of {{I-D.ietf-lake-edhoc}} is not applicable to the approach defined in this specification.

-If step 4 (EDHOC processing) fails, the server discontinues the protocol as per Section 5.4.3 of {{I-D.ietf-lake-edhoc}} and sends an EDHOC error message, formatted as defined in Section 6.1 of {{I-D.ietf-lake-edhoc}}.
+If step 4 (EDHOC processing) fails, the server discontinues the protocol as per Section 5.4.3 of {{I-D.ietf-lake-edhoc}} and responds with an EDHOC error message, formatted as defined in Section 6.1 of {{I-D.ietf-lake-edhoc}}.
 In particular, the CoAP response conveying the EDHOC error message:

 * MUST have Content-Format set to application/edhoc defined in Section 9.5 of {{I-D.ietf-lake-edhoc}}.